KelschLAB/NoSeMaze-stableRichClubs/README.md

 In case you are unsure, have a look at the example data provided in this repository.

 ## Versions requirements & Installation
-This code was written and tested under Python v3.13 and requires the following standard packages to be run:
+This code was written and tested under Python v3.13 and requires the following packages to be run:
 - igraph v0.11.9 (run ```pip install igraph``` to install).
 - networkx v3.5 (run ```pip install networkx[default]``` to install)
 - scipy v1.15.3 (run ```pip install scipy``` to install)